deeheber/games/README.md

 ## Coming Later ™️

-- Use plain cards to create blackjack
+- Use plain cards to create blackjack (WIP)
 - Use plain cards to create go fish
 - Connect 4
 - Minesweeper